Rousay: Natural history

+Its wildlife includes grey seals and European otters.
+Two sites, totaling some 630 ha, have been designated an Important Bird Area (IBA) by BirdLife International because they support breeding populations of moorland birds, including Arctic terns.

 History

 Humans first made a Neolithic settlement at Rinyo.
 Other remnants include Bronze Age burnt mounds, Iron Age crannogs and brochs (the highest density anywhere in Scotland: three within 500 m of coastline), Viking boat burials, remains of a medieval church and a stately home at Trumland.

 Over 100 archaeological sites have been identified.
 Only a small fraction have been excavated and characterized.
 The most spectacular of the sites is the complex of Midhowe Broch and Midhowe Chambered Cairn.
 Blackhammer Chambered Cairn, Taversoe Tuick, and Knowe of Yarso chambered cairn are important tombs.

 Rousay placenames reflect its Norse heritage.
 'Hrólfs-øy' or 'Hrolfsey' was based on the male name 'Hrolf' (Rolf).
 Hugh Marwick's work showed the name developing from 'Rollesay' in the 14th century, through 'Rolsay' in the 15th, and 'Rowsay' in the early 16th, with the spelling 'Rousay' first recorded in 1549.

 Most Rousay people earned their living from farming and/or fishing.
 In the 19th century, records reflect tradespeople supplying the needs of a rural community: blacksmiths and joiners, shoemakers and shopkeepers, with women making dresses and plaiting straw.
 Throughout the century, Rousay's landlords demanded high rents from crofters, many of whom became homeless in a series of clearances along the western coast, ordered by landowner George William Traill in the 1820s and 1830s.

 Traill's nephew General Sir Frederick Traill-Burroughs inherited much of the island and bought more.
 Traill-Burroughs built a large house at Trumland, designed by David Bryce of Edinburgh.
 From 1870 to 1883, improvements transformed the island: Trumland pier, island schools, a public market, the first steamship service, a post office, and the first resident doctor.
 He was known locally as "the little general" as he was a man of short stature.
 Poet Edwin Muir recalled in a memoir of his childhood seeing the little general walking around his estates.

 Rousay's population in the mid-19th century was over 900, but emigration following land clearances reduced that to 627 by 1900, and half a century later it had fallen to 342.
 Depopulation accelerated, and in the next twenty years the number fell to 181, its lowest ever.
 From the 1970s onward new families settled on Rousay: most came from the south, especially from England.
 The population is now over 200.

-The Yetnasteen stone is said to have once been a giant who revives every New Year at midnight visits the Loch of Scockness to drink.
+The Yetnasteen stone is said to have once been a giant who revives every New Year at midnight and visits the Loch of Scockness to drink.